Passive investing: Mixed feelings

 I saw an interesting take on the indexing debate in a posting on the Canadian Money Forum, which I came across via Million Dollar Journey.
 In it, the author suggested the following approach over your investing life cycle:

 By “purchasing the broader market”, the author means buying a representative selection of individual stocks.
 The basic idea is that the low management fees associated with index funds can get more expensive as your invested assets grow.
 0.17% of $100,000 is a lot less than 0.17% of $1,000,000.
 I think that’s a fair point.

-Another alternative to a strictly passive approach might be to buy an index fund or two, but also dabble in a few select stocks that you really like but are not represented in the index.
+Another alternative to a strictly passive approach might be to buy an index fund or two but also dabble in a few select stocks that you really like but are not represented in the index.
 You can also control your risk by simply adjusting your overall exposure to the markets.
-Perhaps you want to take a fully passive approach to investing, but you’re a little worried about market volatility, or you’re getting closer to retirement.
+Perhaps you want to take a fully passive approach to invest, but you’re a little worried about market volatility, or you’re getting closer to retirement.
 One solution could be to simply cut the percentage of your market exposure to a level that lets you sleep at night.
 A 50% loss doesn’t hurt nearly as much if you’ve lost half of only a small portion of your total wealth.